davidm/lua-mbuild/README.txt

 INSTALLATION / DEPENDENCIES

-  Download mbuild.lua and dependencies (file_slurp.lua, compat_load, and DataDumper).
+  Download mbuild.lua and dependencies (file_slurp.lua, compat_load, and
+  DataDumper).

     Download all mbuild*.lua files from github.com/davidm/lua-mbuild
     wget https://raw.github.com/gist/1325400/file_slurp.lua
-    wget https://raw.github.com/gist/1654007/compat_load.lua  # omit if using Lua 5.2
+    wget https://raw.github.com/gist/1654007/compat_load.lua  # omit in Lua5.2
     wget https://raw.github.com/gist/1255382/DataDumper.lua

   Put these in your LUA_PATH.

-  Either the "md5" module <http://www.keplerproject.org/md5/manual.html> or the system "md5sum" command will be used.
+  Either the "md5" module <http://www.keplerproject.org/md5/manual.html> or
+  the system "md5sum" command will be used.
 The later is used if the former is not installed.

 RELATED WORK